Term 4 Newsletter, 2023

 The Year 12 Student Assessment Handbook is an important document for Year 12 students to read to be informed about the HSC course requirements.

 Within the handbook, there is information on how to successfully complete Year 12, what an ‘N’ Determination Award (N Award) is and how to avoid one, study skills and who to talk to if you need help.
-The illness/misadventure form is found at the end of the handbook.

 We encourage all Year 12 students and parents/carers to read this document thoroughly to ensure they are informed of the expectations for Year 12.